 To learn more about the differences between monoculture and polyculture, this quick video might help:

 Is Permaculture the Same as Polyculture?

-Generally, polyculture refers to a method of agriculture or gardening, whereas permaculture is larger in scope, including more elements of the farm and larger ecosystem such as water and energy sources, buildings and construction, and farm layouts and design.
+Permaculture, like polyculture, looks at biodiversity.
+However, it also includes more elements of the farm and larger ecosystems, such as water and energy sources, buildings and construction, and farm layouts and designs.